Digissential/digissential-site/src/content/blog/2025-09-05-pos-support-stellenbosch-cafes-tasting-rooms.md

   - q: "Can POS problems be fixed remotely?"
     a: "Some can (driver reinstalls, Wi-Fi tests), but faulty cabling, routers, or printers usually need on-site help."
   - q: "Do you charge extra for on-site café visits?"
     a: "Yes.
-An on-site surcharge applies (see Annex A), but many fixes are same-day in Stellenbosch."
+An on-site surcharge applies, but many fixes are same-day in Stellenbosch."
   - q: "How do I avoid POS downtime?"
     a: "Keep drivers updated, test Wi-Fi coverage, and maintain backup paper/chargers.
 Digissential can also install mesh Wi-Fi for coverage."
 ---